handrews/OpenAPI-Specification/src/oas.md

 ##### Parsing Documents

+Each OpenAPI Document in an OAD MUST be fully parsed in order to locate possible reference targets, including the OpenAPI Object's [`$self`](#oas-self) field and the [Schema Object's](#schema-object) `$id`, `$anchor`, and `$dynamicAnchor` keyword.
-In order to properly handle [Schema Objects](#schema-object), OAS 3.1 inherits the parsing requirements of [JSON Schema Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9), with appropriate modifications regarding base URIs as specified in [Relative References In URIs](#relative-references-in-api-description-uris).
+This includes the parsing requirements of [JSON Schema Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9), with appropriate modifications regarding base URIs as specified in [Relative References In URIs](#relative-references-in-api-description-uris).

-This includes a requirement to parse complete documents before deeming a reference to be unresolvable, in order to detect keywords that might provide the reference target or impact the determination of the appropriate base URI.
+Implementations MUST NOT treat a reference as unresolvable before completely parsing all Documents provided to the implementation as possible parts of the OAD.

 See [Appendix H: Parsing and Resolution Guidance](#appendix-h-parsing-and-resolution-guidance) for more detailed implementation options and a discussion of the consequences of parsing fragmentary OAD content (documents without an OpenAPI Object at the root, or a fragment extracted from a document without considering the rest of the document) in isolation.

 A special case of parsing fragments of OAD content would be if such fragments are embedded in another format, referred to as an _embedding format_ with respect to the OAS.